-Dr Susan M. Pond AM, MD DSc, FTSE Independent and Non-Executive Director
+Dr Susan M. Pond AM, MD DSc, FTSE

+Independent and Non-Executive Director

 Dr Pond has a strong scientific and commercial background having held executive positions in the biotechnology and pharmaceutical industry for 12 years, most recently as chairman and managing director of Johnson & Johnson Research Pty Limited (2003 - 2009).
-She has held many previous board positions including as executive director of Johnson & Johnson Pty Limited, non-executive director and chairman of AusBiotech Limited, director of the Australian Nuclear Science and Technology Organisation and board member of Innovation Australia.
+She has held many previous board positions including as executive director of Johnson & Johnson Pty Limited, non-executive director and chairman of AusBiotech Limited, director of the Australian Nuclear Science and Technology Organisation and Australian Academy of Technological Sciences and Engineering (ATSE) and board member of Commercialisation Australia and Innovation Australia.

-Dr Pond is currently on the boards of the Australian Academy of Technological Sciences and Engineering, of which she is Vice-President.
-She is a Fellow of the Australian Institute of Company Directors and the Australian Academy of Health and Medical Sciences.
+Dr Pond is currently on the boards of the Wound Management Innovation Cooperative Research Centre and Vectus Biosystems Ltd. She is Adjunct Professor in the Faculty of Engineering and Information Technologies at the University of Sydney, and Fellow of the Australian Institute of Company Directors, ATSE and the Australian Academy of Health and Medical Sciences.